UtsavGohel/task-management-redis/README.md

 9. **Contribution**

     ```bash
     Feel free to fork the repository, make changes, and create a pull request.
-Contributions are welcome!
+Contributions are welcome